digiapulssi/zabbix-agent/README.md

 chmod 0644 /etc/zabbix/zabbix-agentd.d/SCRIPTNAME.conf
 ```

+NOTE!
+Do not leave any backup files etc. under /etc/zabbix/zabbix-agend.d/ because
+all the files in the directory are considered as actual configuration files and loaded by Zabbix Agent.

 # How to Release a New Version (for Digia Pulssi Developers)

 Run the release script in the repository root directory: